Select Page

 Will the new standards force us to lower the expectations we define for our residents with hand skills or patient care?

-Future NCOPE-Accredited Residency Programs
+Future NCOPE-Accredited Residency Program Directors and Mentors

 We are not currently NCOPE accredited, but had planned on pursuing accreditation soon, how will the new standards impact our ability to host an O&P residency program?